 Video analytics play an important role within a business’ CCTV system.
 A valuable piece of software, video analytics can maximise the potential of your CCTV system and provide other benefits such as a reduced workload for your security team, delivering overall, improved security.
+Understanding the full capability of this technology is key to deciding on the right solution for your business, and our insights can help you when choosing a CCTV system for your business, from initial design through to full system installation.
 But what exactly is video analytics, how do they work and what can they be used for?

 Video analytics is a type of software used to improve the effectiveness and efficiency of CCTV and video surveillance.
 Those in charge of surveying the security footage of a business have hours and hours of footage to monitor, in order to capture a particular incident, whether that be a break-in, intruder, or identification of a specific individual.